-

 The key rules/laws are the Corporations Act 2001 (Cth) (Corporations Act) and the Corporations Regulations 2001 (Cth) (Corporations Regulations).
 These must be considered together with relevant Australian Securities and Investments Commission (ASIC) Regulatory Guides and Takeovers Panel Guidance Notes.
 ‘Public’ company takeovers and schemes (see Q5) are highly regulated.
 Private company M&A transactions are implemented under negotiated agreements.

-If the acquirer, seller or target is listed on a prescribed financial market in Australia, such as the Australian Securities Exchange, the rules of that market will also be relevant.
-Other rules/laws may be relevant depending on the transaction, such as the Foreign Acquisitions and Takeovers Act 1975 (Cth) (if the acquirer is a foreign person), the Competition and Consumer Act 2010 (Cth) (if the parties are competitors) or other specific industry rules/laws.
+If the acquirer, seller or target is listed on a prescribed financial market in Australia, such as the Australian Securities Exchange (ASX), the rules of that market such as the ASX Listing Rules will also be relevant.
+Other rules/laws may be relevant depending on the transaction, such as the Foreign Acquisitions and Takeovers Act 1975 (Cth) (if the acquirer is a foreign person), the Competition and Consumer Act 2010 (Cth) (CCA) (if the acquisition meets certain merger control notification thresholds or otherwise raises competition concerns) or other specific industry rules/laws.

 What is the current state of the market?